Planning-Inspectorate/back-office/README.md

 sqlcmd -S pins_sql_server -U SA -P "<YourStrong@Passw0rd>"
 ```

+Another alternative is to use [Azure Data Studio](https://learn.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio) as a database client, to create and monitor the database contents.

 #### Environment Setup

 The `api` app needs to know how to connect to the database.
 Create a `.env` file in `apps/api` with a `DATABASE_URL` entry, as follows: